morgo/website/content/en/docs/tutorials/local.md

 ---
 title: Run Vitess Locally
-description: Instructions for installing Vitess on your machine for testing purposes
+description: Instructions for using Vitess on your machine for testing purposes
-weight: 1
+weight: 3
 featured: true
 ---